vandyG/Earthquake-Map-Application/README.md

 ![Image](https://i.imgur.com/X0mfVIJ.png)

-This project is an interactive visualization of a large dataset tagged by geospatial information.

-To create this project, **Unfolding Maps**, which is a library for interactive maps and geovisualizations is used.
+This project is an interactive visualization of a large dataset tagged by geospatial information.To create this project, [**Unfolding Maps**](http://unfoldingmaps.org/), which is a library for interactive maps and geovisualizations is used.